Mercat, Dr. Loosen, Vaughn Duffy, Chateau de Beaucastel, Remo Farina

 This week’s blog post is all about value.
 It’s about finding beautiful wines that are representative of their origins at great price points.

-Mercat Brut Rose 17.99 – I am always looking for a high quality bubbles at an approachable price.
+I am always looking for high-quality bubbles at an approachable price.
 While Cava is starting to gain international attention and therefore traction in the consumers’ minds as a fantastic, high quality alternative to champagne, there are plenty of high value options to be found throughout Spain and in particular, from the region of Penedes.
-Here, Mercat Brut Rose from the producer Moli Parellada is made in the method champenois with the traditional Cava grapes of Xerel.lo, Macabeu, and Parellada with a splash of Monastrel, for color.
+Here, Mercat Brut Rose from the producer Moli Parellada is made in the method champenois with the traditional Cava grapes of Xerel. lo, Macabeu, and Parellada with a splash of Monastrell, for color.
 The bottling sees extended lees aging and is disgorged to order – rare aspects to find in a value sparkling wine.
-I find this fizz to be extremely food friendly and should be considered for pairing with anything from greasy foods to pontoons.
+I find this fizz to be extremely food-friendly and should be considered for pairing with anything from greasy foods to pontoons.

 Thank you for reading and we hope to see you around the shop soon,